WHAT WE DO

 Active Citizen Training supports community based leaders across the city to understand, debate and discuss their land and housing rights.
 Through targeted learning, community leaders are supported to strengthen their organisations by identifying well-located vacant land, basic infrastructure, economic opportunities and buildings for improving their neighbourhoods and communities.
 The programme will be facilitated using action learning and participatory approaches that will build alliances, capacity and confidence of community leaders, activists and change agents who will work with DAG in co-ordinating research, policy and advocacy and lobbying.

-For participating in the programme contact us
+To participate in the programme, contact us

 Socio-technical support is an approach to providing a combination of organising and technical support to communities.
 As DAG, we understand that the approach to development is as much infrastructural and technical, as it is about people and community networks.
 DAG works on a requested basis and customises its support for the type of need.
 Most frequently, DAG is requested for support around evictions, identifying and developing proposals for parcels of land and unpacking the development process to community networks.